Basmati Coconut Rice

 - 2 cups white basmati rice

-- 1 teaspoon salt
+- 1 teaspoon fine sea salt

 - 1 teaspoon lime zest

-- ¼ cup fresh cilantro, chopped
+- ¼ cup chopped fresh cilantro leaves